4ntm4n/ms-one/README.md

 **What it accomplish:**

 1. Let users get to know the instructor.
-2. Let site owner diffirentiate herself from competitors
+2. Let site owner differentiate herself from competitors

 ---